 We will make one or more offerings each year to our employees to purchase shares under the ESPP.
-Offerings will usually begin on each January 1 and July 1 and will continue for six-month periods, referred to as offering periods.
+Offerings will usually begin on each January 1 and July 1 and will continue for six-month periods, referred to as offering periods, or such other periods as determined by the ESPP administrator.
 Each eligible employee may elect to participate in any offering by submitting an enrollment form at least 15 business days before the relevant offering date.